mattlokes/onash2/docs/index.md

 If you are using the an Ubuntu Image with the same kernel (5.4.0-52-generic) as me, i've also [included the driver in the github repo](https://github.com/mattlokes/onash2/tree/main/software/r8125/5.4.0-52-generic) to make it super easy.
 You can copy this to your board using a USB stick and then load it into your kernel using [**insmod**](https://linux.die.net/man/8/insmod), then to bring up the network interface follow the instructions on [Hardkernel](https://wiki.odroid.com/odroid-h2/application_note/install_ethernet_driver_on_h2plus)

-** If you do use my Precompiled Driver, as soon as its working i suggest you install properly using the instructions on [Hardkernel](https://wiki.odroid.com/odroid-h2/application_note/install_ethernet_driver_on_h2plus)**
+**Tip: If you do use my Precompiled Driver, as soon as its working i suggest you install properly using the instructions on [Hardkernel](https://wiki.odroid.com/odroid-h2/application_note/install_ethernet_driver_on_h2plus)**

 ### Docker